Comparison of Immersed Boundary Simulations of Heart Valve Hemodynamics against In Vitro 4D Flow MRI Data: Simulation methods

 \subsection{Post processing}

 We post-processed the simulation data to obtain a phase-averaged, resampled velocity field $\bar{\mathbf{u}}$ in a manner that mimicked experimental data acquisition.
 The scanner reported the phase-averaged velocity field at ten time steps per cardiac cycle, recorded from approximately ten cycles.
-To process simulation data, we computed the mean of the velocity field over three cycles binned into ten time intervals of duration 0.083 s.
+To process simulation data, we computed the mean of the velocity field over the second cycle binned into ten time intervals of duration 0.083 s.
+(We also computed phase averages over three cycles but found no qualitative difference in the resulting flow fields and little quantitative difference between such results, see Appendix.)
 We converted phase-averaged velocity field from cell to point data, then linearly interpolated onto the nodes of the MRI mesh using PyVista \cite{sullivan2019pyvista}.